-I am fascinated by our affective attachment to mobile phones, and how through mobile practices we develop certain feelings and relationships.
-My starting point for understanding mobile culture has always been the body, that is, through concepts and experiences of embodiment.
-Using narrative, affective, sensory and ethnographically inflected methods I analyse how various bodies influence (and are influenced) by technology.
+Dr. Natalie Dixon co-founded Affect Lab with her creative partner Ekaterina Yudin in 2012 in Amsterdam.
+As a researcher she documents and investigate people’s relationships with technology.
+She is particularly fascinated by people’s affective attachments to mobile phones, and how through mobile practices people develop certain feelings and relationships.
+Her starting point for understanding techno culture has always been the body, that is, through concepts and experiences of embodiment.
+Often collaborating with artists, architects and other researchers Dixon uses narrative, affective, sensory and ethnographically inflected methods to analyse how various bodies influence (and are influenced) by technology.